 Your cat’s coat should be silky, shiny, and smooth, so if it's not, then you need these tips for treating cat shedding, dry cat skin, and more skin and coat problems in cats.

 The first step toward giving your cat the luxurious coat she deserves is to try to identify the cause.
-Your cat's skin and coat is a really good indicators of her overall health.
+Your cat's skin and coat health is a really good indicator of her overall health.

 Narrowing down the cause can sometimes be the hardest part.
 Cat shedding, dry cat skin, and other conditions can leave your cat's coat and skin looking dull and dishevelled.